Project-Sloth/ps-dispatch/README.md

 # Installation
 * Download ZIP
+* Make sure your [qb-core}(https://github.com/qbcore-framework/qb-core) is fully updated to the latest version.
 * Drag and drop resource into your server files
 * Start resource through server.cfg
 * Drag and drop sounds folder into interact-sound\client\html\sounds